 Manufacturing companies looking to improve cash flow can also consider a specialized type of product to fix this problem.
 Lines of credit are considered the best type of product for this challenge.
 However, lines of credit can be out of reach for small manufacturing companies due to their challenging qualification requirements.

 Invoice factoring and ledgered lines of credit can often meet the requirements of manufacturing companies while having simpler qualification requirements.
-We will cover these solutions next.
+We discuss these solutions next.

 a) Invoice factoring